What is Amazon Braket?

 How much does all this cost?

 You can run quantum circuit simulations for free with the local simulator, and you have access to an hour of on-demand simulator time per month with the AWS Free Tier.
-For quantum hardware, the price will depend on the device, the number of quantum circuits you want to run (referred to as “tasks”) and the number of times you want to repeat your circuit (“shots”).
-This means you will know exactly how much your quantum workload will cost before you run it.
+For quantum hardware, the price will depend on the execution mode and the device: If you execute circuits on-demand, the price depends on the number of quantum circuits you want to run (referred to as “tasks”) and the number of times you want to repeat your circuit (“shots”).
+If you execute circuits using a reservation, then it only depends on the duration of your reservation.
+This means, regardless of how you choose to execute your workloads, you will know exactly how much it will cost before you run it.
 You can check out the pricing page for specifics.
 We’ve also implemented near real-time cost tracking in all our example notebooks to help you manage costs automatically.
 For a deep dive on cost management, check out our blog post on the subject.